segmentio/segment-docs/src/connections/storage/warehouses/faq.md

 For more information about Warehouse Schemas, see the [Warehouse Schemas](/docs/connections/storage/warehouses/schema) page.

-## If my syncs fail and get fixed, will I need to ask for a backfill?
+## If my syncs fail and get fixed, do I need to ask for a backfill?

 If your syncs fail, you do not need to reach out to Segment Support to request a backfill.
-Once a successful sync takes place, Segment will automatically load all of the data created since the last successful sync.
+Once a successful sync takes place, Segment automatically loads all of the data generated since the last successful sync occurred.

 ## Can I change my schema names once they've been created?

-Segment stores the name of your hanging the name of your schema in the **SQL Settings** page without updating the name in your data warehouse causes the schema to be split into two after the name is changed.
+Segment stores the name of your schema in the **SQL Settings** page.
+Changing the name of your schma in the app without updating the name in your data warehouse causes a new schema to form, one independent of historical data.

 To change the name of your schema without disruptions: